dsagman/picat/readme_hkj copy.md

 ---------------------------------

 ```
-## Domain/Decision Variables and Constraints, `cp` `::`, `#=`
+## Domain Variables and Constraints, `cp` `::`, `#=`

-The core idea of constraint programming are decision variables, which are variables that have a range of potential values that are then solved by adding conditions/constraints they must meet.
+The core idea of constraint programming are domain variables, which are variables that have a range of potential values that are then solved by adding conditions/constraints they must meet.

-Terminology Note: the Picat manual calls these *domain* variables and the common term of art is *decision* variable.
-According to [IBM](https://www.ibm.com/docs/en/icos/22.1.1?topic=expressions-domains-variables), a decision variable has a domain.
-So there you go.
-I will largely use *domain* because I cut-and-pasted a good bit from the manual.
+hakank: I'm not against "domain variables", and the Picat guide uses it.
+But the common term is "decision variable".

 Here's an example.
 Note that the module `cp` must be imported to use domain variables.
 ```